thibaultbl/thibaultbl/README.md

 I like to bring values using data and I am passionate about Machine Learning in production.

-I participated to data science competition in the past (top 5% at "Predict the Crude Oil production trend" by GROUPE SOCIETE GENERALE: (https://challengedata.ens.fr/en/challenge/25/predict_the_crude_oil_production_trend.html), but I have lot of things to learn outside the modeling part of data science for the moment.
+I participated in data science competition in the past (top 5% at "Predict the Crude Oil production trend" by GROUPE SOCIETE GENERALE: (https://challengedata.ens.fr/en/challenge/25/predict_the_crude_oil_production_trend.html), but I have lot of things to learn outside the modeling part of data science for the moment.

 ###  :construction_worker: What I do